twilio/audioswitch/README.md

 ```

 ## Permissions
+On Android 12 and greater, the application using this library is expected to request the BLUETOOTH_CONNECT permission.
+Not doing so will disable the use of bluetooth in the audioswitch library.
-No manifest permissions are required by your application since the required permissions get merged from the [manifest file](audioswitch/src/main/AndroidManifest.xml) in this library.
+Pre-Android 12, no user permission requests are needed.
+All other permissions needed are listed in the library's manifest and are automatically merged from the [manifest file](audioswitch/src/main/AndroidManifest.xml) in this library.

 ## Contributing